OpenChain-Project/Reference-Material/Self-Certification/Checklist/Security-Assurance-1.1/en/Security-Assurance-1-1-Checklist-Version-1.md

 ## Section 3.2.1

 - [ ] We have a method to allow third parties to make Known Vulnerability or Newly Discovered Vulnerability enquires (e.g., via an email address or web portal that is monitored by Program Participants);
-- [ ] We have a an internal documented procedure for responding to third party Known Vulnerability or Newly Discovered Vulnerability inquiries.
+- [ ] We have an internal documented procedure for responding to third party Known Vulnerability or Newly Discovered Vulnerability inquiries.

 ## Section 3.2.2